Authorised and regulated by the UK’s FCA to provide investment accounts, we are bound by CASS rules to segregate and protect client assets.

 You give us personal information when you communicate with us through various means as follows:

-- When we provide you with services – If you are our client, you will provide us with personal information in connection with the services we provide to you.
+- When we provide you with services – If you are our client, you will provide us with personal information in connection with our client on-boarding and monitoring processes and the services we provide to you.
 Similarly, if you are our client’s authorised representative, you will provide us with personal information in this regard.

 - When we do business with you – If you are our appointed representative, a counterparty or a party we otherwise do business with, you will provide us with personal information in connection with our business relationship.

 - Subscribing via our website– If you sign up with us to receive further information regarding our services or marketing communications, you will provide us with personal information to allow us to contact you with these.

 - Recruitment applications– If you apply for a job with us, you will provide us with personal information in connection with your application.